New Teachers (or Teachers who feel new),

 1. It's not at all like on TV.

 2. It's a lot harder than you thought it would be.

 3. You're starting to get the hang of it.

-4. Just a couple more easy weeks, then a nice, long and restful holiday season!
+4. Just a few more easy weeks, then a nice, long and restful holiday season!

-Well, the first two are definitely true.
+Well, the first few are definitely true.
 But don't worry; everyone feels like that.
 The last one, though...

 Well, remember how your students were right before Halloween?
 Multiply that by 10.

 So, here are some tips and strategies to try out or keep in mind as we all get geared up for a restful break: